shaini-nana/customer-feedback-analyser/README.md

 - Step 1: Open terminal and make sure you are on the project root location.

-- Step 2: Add the correct reviews file name to the variable `selectedReviewsFile` in the `DataPreprocessor/DataPreprocessor.py` file, because the preprocessor will be running against the specified file.
+- Step 2: Add the correct reviews file name to the variable `selectedReviewsFile` in the `DataPreprocessor/DataPreprocessor.py` file and in the `SentimentAnalyzer/sentimentAnalyzer.js` file, because the preprocessor will be running against the specified file.

 - Step 3: Add the food items which you need to have the individual reviews drilled down to.
 This needs to be entered as array items to the variable `foodItems` in the `DataPreprocessor/DataPreprocessor.py` file.